base/base/docs/specs/plasma.md

 Users with access to the input data then have another window of L1 blocks (`resolveWindow`) during which they can submit it as calldata to the chain by calling the `resolve` method of the contract.
-If the data is not included onchain by the time the resolve window is elapsed, derivation of the L2 canonical chain will omit the input data, hence any transaction included in the input data will be dropped causing a reorg of any L2 chain that previously had included that transaction.
+If the data is not included onchain by the time the resolve window is elapsed, derivation of the L2 canonical chain will reorg starting from this first block derived from the challenged input data to the last block derived from the L1 block at which it expired.
+See more details about [Derivation](#derivation) in the following section.

 ```js
 function resolve(uint256 challengedBlockNumber, bytes32 commitment, bytes calldata preImage) external